ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 - libxkbcommon-x11.so.0.0.0
 - libxkbcommon.so.0.0.0

+NOTES:
-NOTE: You can "sudo apt-get install locate" to help you find the libraries on the Pi.
+- You can "sudo apt-get install locate" to help you find the libraries on the Pi.
 Once installed simply type "locate LibName".

-NOTE: If you are compiling on Windows using the downloaded Ninja binary you will need to add Ninja to the PATH environment variable.
+- If you are compiling on Windows using the downloaded Ninja binary you will need to add Ninja to the PATH environment variable.
+- The default build script limits the number of jobs that Ninja will do in parallel to two (if you don't restrict Ninja it will crash the Pi).
+If you are cross compiling then feel free to remove this restriction to improve build times.

 ## App Configuration